gabr-iele/iMuseum/First Iteration/Architecture/Architecture.md

 ## RIOT OS
 RiotOS (https://www.riot-os.org) is an operating system used as a base to write firmware for a variety of embedded boards in C language, it’s used to send data from the Bluetooth nodes and from the COAP gateway to the COAP bridge.

-## MQTT
+## COAP
-It’s a lightweight publish-subscriber protocol(http://mqtt.org).
-It’s used both to forward the data coming from the boards, to the Application logic and the other way around.
+It’s a constrained protocol to let nodes communicate to the wider internet(https://en.wikipedia.org/wiki/Constrained_Application_Protocol),it's used to let the edge network communicate with the cloud infrastructure.

 ## Ponte
-Eclipse framework(https://www.eclipse.org/ponte/) that receives MQTT data and forward them to the cloud using REST, used both to bridge the gap between the edge of the IOT system and CLOUD infrastructure and ensure a two way communication channel between the Application logic and the boards.
+Eclipse framework(https://www.eclipse.org/ponte/) that receives COAP data and forwards them to the cloud using REST, used to bridge the gap between the edge of the IOT system and CLOUD infrastructure.

 ## REST
 It’s an architecture that lets web service communicate, it’s the base form of communication(over the HTTP protocol) between all the elements inside the cloud and the end-user presentation elements (https://en.wikipedia.org/wiki/Representational_state_transfer).